jaiparker79/Talis-Aspire-link-checker/README.md

 The script contains a hard-coded list of URL patterns that can be flagged as broken.
 This can and should be customised for your specific needs.

+The script also checks for a file named cancelled.xlsx and uses any value in column A or B to do a partial URL pattern check.  cancelled.xlsx is for items which have been cancelled and removed from the catalogue.
+An example from Alma is included here with the Portfolio MMS ID in Column A and the ISBN from the Parser Parameters in Column B.

 Otherwise, for every URL in the list, the script will flag it as broken if:

 * the webserver returns a 300 - 399 redirect response AND the URL redirected to is a domain.
 This test picks up where a deep link to a page or file redirects to the homepage of an organisation